This inverter calculator will help you correctly size your inverter for the daily load of your AC appliances in your camper.

 If so, you’ll need an inverter to cope with the total load at any one time.

-The maximum size inverter assumes all your devices will be used at the same time.
+The maximum size inverter assumes all your devices will be used simultaneously.
 If this is not the case for your setup, only enter the devices you’ll use concurrently.

 Make sure to include the most powerful device if it’s bigger than the combined watts of the other appliances.